LIST of herbs and spices

 Basil is a herb.
 Many varieties of basil are available from the red and purple to the sweet and spicy.
 The leaves have a strong pungent taste that compliments fish and meat dishes, particularly those containing tomatoes.
 It is the basis of pesto sauce.
 Fresh basil has a clove accent while dried basil has a curry-like flavour.

 Bay Leaves are distinguished by their dark green colouring, ovate and pointed shape, wavy margins and glossy finish.
 They are robust, strongly aromatic with a woody, sharp flavour and a pleasant, slightly minty aroma.
-They are used to flavour all kinds of meat and vegetables dishes, soups and sauces.
+They are used to flavour all kinds of meat and vegetable dishes, soups and sauces.
 Read more on Bay Leaves

 Cinnamon is a spice obtained from the inner bark of an evergreen tree, available in whole quill form (stick) or powder.
 It is used in both sweet and savoury foods.
 Ground cinnamon with its warm sweet aromatic flavour is widely used in baking, while cinnamon sticks add a slightly spicy flavour to meat, fish, vegetable or rice dishes.
 There are many health benefits to cinnamon.

 Coriander is a spice.
 It is the seed of the coriander plant.
-The fresh leaves of this plant is called cilantro.
+The fresh leaves of this plant are called cilantro.
 The seeds have a lemon citrus flavour when crushed.
 It is described as warm, nutty and spicy.
 Ground coriander is a major ingredient in curry powder.
 It makes a great component in spice rubs for fish and chicken.

 Cloves are the unopened pink flower buds of the evergreen clove tree.
-They have a warm, sweet and aromatic taste that are used in cooking either whole or in ground form.
+They have a warm, sweet and aromatic taste that is used in cooking either whole or in ground form.
 It is well matched to flavour pork or ham dishes and is also used with stewed or baked fruit.
 Cloves can be used to relieve stomach bloating.

 Cumin is the dried fruit of a plant in the parsley family.
 It can be used whole seed or ground.
 Its distinctive flavour holds an earthy, nutty and spicy taste.
 Ground cumin gives a warm aromatic lemon flavour to meat, fish or egg dishes.
 It is also an ingredient of most curry powders and many savoury spice mixtures – used in stews and grills, especially lamb and chicken dishes.

 Dill is an important culinary herb that is used for its seeds and leaves.
 Dill leaves are wispy and fern-like and have a soft, sweet taste.
 It pairs exquisitely with seafood, smoked salmon, potatoes, eggs and creamy sauces.
 Dill seeds have an aromatic, sweet and citrusy flavour, but slightly bitter.
-Usually, sprinkled over casseroles, breads and salad dressings.
+Usually, sprinkled over casseroles, bread and salad dressings.

 Fennel produces both herb and spice.
 All plant parts are edible – roots, stalks and leaves, with the spice coming from the dried seeds.
 Fennel has a warm and liquorice-like taste that is slightly sweet.
-As herb, fennel is used in sauces for fish and to season pork roasts.
+As a herb, fennel is used in sauces for fish and to season pork roasts.
 The fennel seed can also be used in fish dishes especially for poaching fish and seafood.

 Mint is a herb much valued for its sweet, mellow flavour with hints of lemon.
 It has a fresh tangy fragrance with a strong menthol aroma.
-It is commonly used to make mint sauce to complement lamb dishes.
-It also complements a wide range of desserts too, either incorporated into it as a flavouring or used as garnish.
+It is commonly used to make the mint sauce to complement lamb dishes.
+It also complements a wide range of desserts too, either incorporated into it as a flavouring or used as a garnish.
 Click here to read more about mint.

 Oregano is a herb.
 Its leaves are used either fresh or dried where the dried has a stronger aroma than the fresh herb.
 The strong aroma is pungent and the taste is warm, spicy and bitter.
-Oregano can be used with any dishes that has tomato and in salads.
+Oregano can be used with any dishes that have tomato and in salads.
 It is frequently used in pizza toppings, pasta sauces and guacamole.

 Paprika is a fine spice powder made from dried capsicum fruit.
 Paprika is often smoked, giving it a unique, earthy flavour.
 It should never be overheated as it can become too bitter.
 Paprika is widely used in stews and casseroles such as goulash.
 It pairs well with most meat dishes that is beef, veal, chicken and pork.